bztsrc/raspi3-tutorial/01_bareminimum/README.md

 -----

-When the control is passed to kernel8.img, the environment is not ready for C. Therefore we must implement a small preambule in Assembly.
+When the control is passed to kernel8.img, the environment is not ready for C. Therefore we must implement a small preamble in Assembly.
 As this first tutorial is very simple, that's all we have, no C for now.

 Note that CPU has 4 cores.
 All of them are running the same infinite loop for now.